Aoyama Rōshi

-Shundo Aoyama Rōshi (born 1933 in Aichi Province near Tokyo, Japan) is a Japanese Buddhist nun and abbess.
+Shundo Aoyama Rōshi is a Japanese Buddhist nun and abbess.
 She is the first nun to be appointed to the rank of Daikyoshi (Great Teacher) in the Soto Zen school.

-Biography
+Early life

-She began her religious training at age five under the care of her aunt in the temple of Muryô-ji.
-In 1948, she was ordained and was one of the first nuns to receive a Master of Arts degree from Komazawa University, the university of Soto School of Zen.
-In 1976 she became abbess of Aichi Senmon Nisodo and as a recognized Zen Master, she assumed the task of training novices.
+Aoyama Rōshi was born in 1933 in Aichi Prefecture, near Tokyo, Japan.
+Considered by her mother as a gift from the Buddha, she entered the temple of Muryô-ji at the age of five under the care of her aunt, where she received a religious education.
+In 1948, she was ordained and was one of the first nuns to receive a Master of Arts degree from Komazawa University, the university of Soto School of Zen where she studied scriptures, rituals and meditation, and learned the sutras and stories of great Zen masters.

+Career

+Aoyama Rōshi's career as a lecturer began by leading sesshin (periods of intensive practice) and teaching the art of tea (Dhado), calligraphy (Shodo) and floral arrangement (Kado).
+In 1976 she became abbess of Aichi Senmon Nisodo and as a recognized Zen Master she assumed the task of training novices.
 In 1984 Aoyama Rōshi became abbess of Tokubetsu in Aichi Senmon Nisodo where she trained special monastics to become teachers of the tradition, trained nuns, gave Dharma transmission, and was authorized to designate her own Dharma heir.
 She is the first nun to be appointed to the rank of Daikyoshi (Great Teacher) in the Soto Zen school.
 She has received a lifetime achievement award for her valuable contributions to Japanese society and Buddhist culture, especially in the area of women's advancement.
 She is known internationally chiefly through her students who have studied under her and have gone to other countries to teach and carry on the tradition of Buddhism in other parts of the world.
 As a woman, she has ensured the future of the monastic Buddhist lineage for women.

-Early life

-Aoyama Rōshi was born in 1933 in Aichi Prefecture, near Tokyo, Japan.
-She was ordained in 1948 and was one of the first nuns to receive a Master of Arts degree from Komazawa University, the university of Soto School of Zen.

 Background

 The Buddha himself did not allow women to become monks.
 Women were thought to be innately foolish, to have bonds of attachment, to be immersed in the river of desire, to prioritize sensory pleasure and material objects, to be indolent, proud and idle.
 The Buddha also thought that women would damage Buddhism's reputation.
 Ananda, an early follower of the Buddha, pleaded with the Buddha to allow women's ordination.
 Ananda was cited as "the great hero."
 In Aoyama's writing, Ananda is referred to as the great heroine rather than a great hero.
 According to research findings, the Buddha finally gave in and encouraged all women to honor Ananda.
-In her commentary on the Anan koshiki, a ritual honoring Ananda, Ayoama feminizes Ananda.
+In her commentary on the Anan koshiki, a ritual honoring Ananda, Aoyama feminizes Ananda.